Skip to main content

 1. Disruptive or offensive behavior will not be tolerated; patrons exhibiting such will be asked to leave and may be denied library privileges for up to six months.

-6. Smoking is not permitted on library premises.
+7. Smoking and vaping are not permitted on library premises.

 B. Children

-2. Children may not be left unattended in any part of the library.
+1. Children under 13 years of age must be supervised by a parent or parent-appointed caregiver over the age of 18 and may not be left unattended in any part of the library.

-3. Disruptive behavior of children will not be tolerated.
-Older children may be asked to leave.
+2. Disruptive behavior of children will not be tolerated.
+Children 13 and older may be asked to leave.

 C. Computer Use